Accra Sports Stadium under floodlights for a Black Stars qualifier, main stand and home end in view

 Accra Sports Stadium carries the memory of the 9 May 2001 disaster, when 126 fans died in a crowd crush during a Hearts of Oak–Asante Kotoko league match after police fired tear gas toward already-packed stands with locked exit gates.
 The 2001 commission of inquiry produced a full set of recommendations that reshaped Ghanaian match-day safety — mandatory phased entry, minimum gate-width ratios, permanent stewarding, on-site medical teams, and a standing ban on crowd-control tear gas inside seated stadia.
 The 2007 and 2024 refurbishments implemented those recommendations in the stadium fabric: widened exit gates, separated concourses, permanent medical bays at every block, and controlled staggered exits from full time +20.
 Visible police and stewards cover every gate on match-day, and the standard procedure for overcrowding is to hold entry rather than to clear the concourse.

-• security Body and bag search at every gate.
+• Body and bag search at every gate.
 Post-2001 crowd protocol means entry can be paused if a block reaches capacity — comply, do not push forward.

-• warning Do not wear away colours in the Home End.
+• Do not wear away colours in the Home End.
 The Super Clash fixture has clear segregation rules.

-• medical_services Permanent medical bays at every block since the 2007 rebuild.
+• Permanent medical bays at every block since the 2007 rebuild.
 Red Cross and National Ambulance Service on-site for every match.

 Stadium medical +233-302-660-100